Andrejkf/solution_behavioral_cloning_p3t1/report.md

 The final parameters set up was the following:
 * Convolutional layers:
-As in the [nvidia model]((https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) ) I used strided convolutions in the first three convolutional layers with a 2x2, 5x5 kernels
+As in the [nvidia model]((https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) ) I used strided convolutions in the first three convolutional layers with a 2x2, 5x5 kernels.
+Non strided convolutional layers with 3x3 kernels.

-×

-5 kernel and a non-strided convolution

-with a 3

-×

-3 kernel size in the last two convolutional layers.